 (Image by AnnAbbott)

 Now that you’ve decided to take the plunge, I’ve got some tips to streamline your process as you select photos and write captions to create your Year In Review photobook!
+Here are four tips to help you create the best photo book:

 Tip 1: Organize your photos by month to make finding easier